 This page provides information on:

-Corn is the most widely produced feed grain in the United States (U.S.), accounting for more than 95 percent of total production and use.
+Corn is the most widely produced feed grain in the United States, accounting for more than 95 percent of total feed grain production and use.
 The other three major feed grains are sorghum, barley, and oats.
 Most of the corn crop provides the main energy ingredient in livestock feed.
-Corn is also processed into a wide range of food and industrial products including cereal, alcohol, sweeteners, and byproduct feeds.
+Corn is also processed into a wide range of food and industrial products—including cereal, alcohol, sweeteners, and byproduct feeds.

-- Feed Outlook, a monthly report that provides supply and use projections for U.S. and global feed markets based on the most current World Agricultural Supply and Demand Estimates.
+- Feed Outlook, a monthly report that provides supply and use projections for U.S. and global feed markets, based on the most current World Agricultural Supply and Demand Estimates report.

-- Feed Grains Database, a searchable database containing statistics on four feed grains (corn, grain sorghum, barley, and oats), foreign coarse grains (feed grains plus rye, millet, and mixed grains), hay, and related items.
-Data from the Feed Outlook and Feed Yearbook are also included.
+- Feed Grains Database, a searchable database containing statistics on four feed grains (corn, grain sorghum, barley, and oats), foreign coarse grains (feed grains plus rye, millet, and mixed grains), hay, and processed feedstuffs.

 - Commodity Costs and Returns, a data product that provides annual estimates of production costs and returns for major field crops, including corn.